michaelbaril/orderly/README.md

 }
 ```

-You need to set the `$orderColumn` property if you want another name than
+You also need to set the `$orderColumn` property if you want to use another
-`position`:
+name than `position`:

 ```php
 class Article extends Model